Introduction to the Blueprint for Action

 Rehabilitate youthful offenders and provide services for youth victims

-In addition to these notable yet measured successes, the Blueprint has served as a platform for significant systems change and resource allocation in a coordinated manner.
+The Blueprint has served as a platform for significant systems change and resource allocation in a coordinated manner.
 Among the achievements:

 - SPEAK UP Tip Line - Launched confidential tip line for Minneapolis youth and young adults to call or text in the threat of weapons in the community.

 - StreetReach - Engaged youth who exhibited signs of at-risk behavior for violence and other negative situations.
 Services included mentoring, and providing resources, recreational activities and other positive adult connections during summer months.